Planning your Trip

 - If you are being dropped off or dropping someone off you will find the short stay parking signposted from the motorway.
 It is then a short walk under a covered walkway.

-- Book your long term airport parking in advance.
+- Book your airport parking in advance.

 - Ideally you should book your taxi in advance to get the best deal.